hnakae/go-club/_posts/proverbs.md

 ---

-Now, with this in mind, let's look at a concrete example.
+Now, with this in mind, let's take a look at a concrete example.

 ![image info](/assets/blog/proverb20/proverb20-1.PNG)